manuka/structured-elements/README.md

   This is the API object that allows your application to use Structured Elements.
   You can call it whatever you like.
 Modelling is just an example.

-  The debugEnabled function lets you tell the package whether or not to output debug information.
+  The debugEnabled function lets you tell the package whether or not to log to the console.

   The models function returns a collection of all of your models as runtime data.
   This allows Structured Elements to validate your data against them.